-No. The new template will contain the exact same information as in the previous reports, as it follows the same normative requirements, stipulated in FSC-STD-20-007b, and evolves with the future revision of FSC-STD-20-007.
+No. The new template will contain similar information as in the previous reports, as it follows the same normative requirements, stipulated in FSC-STD-20-007b, and evolves with the future revision of FSC-STD-20-007.

-FSC has been asked by our stakeholders to make it easier to monitor impact and evaluate the effect of FSC certification.
-To enable this, we will review the current scope of data that is required as part of the revision of FSC-STD-20-007 in 2020.
-This revision will include public consultation.
+However, FSC has been asked by our stakeholders to make it easier to monitor impact and evaluate the effect of FSC certification.
+To enable this, we are reviewing the current scope of data that is required as part of the current revision of FSC-STD-20-007.
+This revision includes public consultation.

-It is important that FSC improves in reporting on impact monitoring and evaluation, and we welcome all comments and proposals during the upcoming revision of FSC-STD-20-007 in 2020.
+It is important that FSC improves in reporting on impact monitoring and evaluation, and we welcome all comments and proposals during the ongoing revision of FSC-STD-20-007 in 2020.

 Will the report template be adapted to regional and national FSC FM standards?